Yula Paluy, a Birth Doula trained with Cornerstone Doula Trainings. I work with clients in SF, East Bay, & Marin.

 Click here to see details!

-During our prenatal meetings, we will discuss your hopes, concerns, and questions around birth, and I will help you formulate your birth preferences.
+During our prenatal meetings, we will discuss your hopes, concerns, and questions, and I will help you formulate your birth preferences.
 If this is your first birth, I will walk you in detail through what to expect during the different stages of labor.
 If it's a subsequent birth, we'll talk about what worked well in previous labor(s) and how we can do better.
 We'll explore various approaches that are helpful in labor, such as breathing, positioning, visualization, eye and physical contact, and more.

-I will accompany you in-person through labor and for a few hours after birth until you are ready for time alone with your family.
+I will accompany you in-person through active labor and for a few hours after birth until you are ready for time alone with your family.
 During labor, I will provide you (and, if present, your partner/close others) with continuous practical, physical, and emotional support.
 Part of that is making sure that everyone is hydrated, fed, and as comfortable and confident as possible.
 I will also act as a medical interpreter/advocate to ensure that you have full understanding of any proposed medical treatments (if they come up), and that you are able to communicate your preferences.

 We will meet a few days after the birth to go over your experience and make sure you are cared for.